jzheng13/SSUI-Homework-7/README.md

 **Notes**

 Please use Firefox as Chrome/Edge does not support certain Bootstrap features used.
+The tooltips may not appear if the JS files are not loaded or were cached, so please refresh or clear your cookies/cache if the tooltips do not appear on hover.

 Link to website [here](https://jzheng13.github.io/SSUI-Homework-7/).